 From cognitive behavioural therapists and counsellors to clinical psychologists and psychiatrists, we have one of the most comprehensive range of clinicians available to treat children and young people across the UK.
 This means we can pair a child with the best clinician for their needs.

 We can offer a wide range of support to help children and young people including:

 - Interpersonal Psychotherapy for Adolescents (IPT-A)

-These evidence-based therapies allow their issues to be safely discussed their issues.
+These evidence-based therapies allow their issues to be safely discussed.